This article was first published in December 2016 and updated in January 2020

-Lunar New Year, also known as the Spring Festival or Chinese New Year, usually falls between end of January and mid February, depending on the Lunar calendar.
+Lunar New Year, also known as the Spring Festival or Chinese New Year, usually falls between the end of January and mid February, depending on the Lunar calendar.
 It’s known as the biggest and most significant celebration of the Chinese community in Singapore and pretty much the entire country shuts down.

 The celebration marks the start of the Chinese Calendar (which follows the phases of the moon and solar year), and while its origin is shrouded in myths and hearsay, it’s traditionally a time to honor ancestors as well as Chinese deities.
 Aside from being celebrated in Singapore and obviously in China, the Lunar New Year is also a major celebration in many other Asian countries from Tết Nguyên Đán (Feast of the First Morning of the First Day) in Vietnam to Seollal (Eumnyeok Seollal/음력 설날 or Lunar New Year) in South Korea.

 The festival literally paints the town red, as the colour is believed to be auspicious and bring good luck.
-Take a walk down the streets of Chinatown passing the Buddha Tooth Relic Temple & Museum to see what I mean, red coloured paper cut-outs, trinkets and decorations line the shops.
-During the festival, wearing red-coloured clothing is also encouraged.
-It’s a fantastic chance to brighten up your Insta feed as it’s by far one of the most Instagrammable spots in Singapore.
+Take a walk down the streets of Chinatown passing the Buddha Tooth Relic Temple & Museum to see what I mean, red-colored paper cut-outs, trinkets and decorations line the shops.
+During the festival, wearing red-colored clothing is also encouraged.
+It’s a fantastic chance to brighten up your Insta feed as it’s by far one of the most Instagrammable spots in Singapore during the festivities.

 During this time, the streets of Chinatown come alive with stunning light displays and bustling night markets.
 The lively atmosphere is best absorbed on a trip down to streets of New Bridge Road and Eu Tong Sen Street to enjoy the street entertainment of lion dancers and fire eaters in the days preceding the festival.